opencarecc/opencareMakerPlaybook/what_kind_of_technologies_can_i_use.md

 What non-professionals of the IT fields usually refer to when they talk about microcontrollers are actually microcontroller-based platforms that will let you connect electronic components like sensors and actuators and read/write data through the input and output ports of the chip.

-Why are this piece of electronics interesting and useful?
+Why are these pieces of electronics interesting and useful?
 Simply put, they can make an artifact "smart":
 - they can sense, process and react to events taking place in an environment
 - they can make a human interact with a device on a deeper layer, for instance recalling different settings, programming it according to specific inputs or generating desired outputs